yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 Each node on the network selects one of its peers to be the "parent" upon which its own coordinates will be derived.
-That is, the node's coordinates **must** be prefixed with the coordinates of the chosen parent node.
+That is, the node's coordinates **must** be prefixed with the coordinates of the chosen parent node (see below).

 Since the node will receive root updates from all peers, the node **should** select the node that relays the root updates quickest as the parent.
 Doing so will help to minimise the latency of the path from the node to the root node.

-When evaluating whether a root is eligible for parent selection:
+When evaluating whether a root update message is eligible for parent selection:

 1. All signatures from the peer up to the root node **must** be valid
 2. The path from the peer up to the root node **must not** contain any loops,